pavlila/lol-intra-league-predictor/README.md

 ## Validation accuracy

-The percentages represent the model’s predicted probabilities of each outcome, and the data is split into 50% training and 30% validation sets with a random seed of 42.
+The percentages represent the accuracy of each model.
+The model with the highest accuracy is selected as the final predictor.

-- Decision Tree: x/y z%
-- Random Forest: x/y z%
-- XGBoost: x/y z%
-- Logistic Regression: x/y z%

-## Testing accuracy

-The validation and test sets are combined into a single.
-Test set representing 20% of the total dataset.

-- Decision Tree: x/y z%
+- Decision Tree: 69.23%
+- AdaBoost: 70.85%
-- Random Forest: x/y z%
+- Random Forest: 72.46%
-- XGBoost: x/y z%
+- XGBoost: 70.04%
-- Logistic Regression: x/y z%
+- Logistic Regression: 71.25%